Xavier High School (New York City): Football

 The Xavier Football program began in the late 19th century.
 It has a continued rivalry with the Bronx's Fordham Preparatory School.
 The two schools compete in an annual "Turkey Bowl", the oldest high school football rivalry in New York City.
 Their very first game against one another took place in the late 19th century when the game was called off due to darkness, ending in a tie.
 Many of these football matches were played at Manhattan's famed Polo Grounds, until its demolition.

 Rugby

 Rugby is a popular sport at Xavier.
 Rugby has varsity status, and fields four teams with over 125 players.
 Xavier has fielded one of the top rugby teams in the United States since the club's founding in 1976.

 Track

 The Freshman Track and Field team won the indoor and outdoor 2009 CHSAA Intersectional Championships, the first time in team history.
 In 2010, the team defended their outdoor victory as sophomores.
 The Track and Field team competed in the Nationals track meet in Greensboro, North Carolina and finished fifth in both the 4 by 100 and 4 by 200 meter relay, earning Emerging Elite Metals.
+In 2024, the team made history as the first NYC-based team to qualify for the Nike Cross Nationals (NXN), an invitational high school cross country race in Portland, Oregon.
+The Knights secured their spot after a second-place finish at the New York State Federation meet and winning the 2024 Catholic League championship.